compmem/smile/docs/real_examples.rst

 Below are a few links to full, recognizable experiments that were coded up in SMILE.
 They include the idea behind the experiment, an explanation of the code, and they include a mini-analysis of the data collected.
-These real world kinds of examples will give you a better understanding into exactly how to code a SMILE experiment in real world conditions, rather than in bite-sized samples of code.
+These real world examples will provide a better understanding into exactly how to code a SMILE experiment in real world conditions, rather than in bite-sized samples of code.